K1 Visa Process & Requirements

 What Is the K-1 Visa Process?

 The K-1 visa process is considered a non-immigrant visa that allows a foreign fiancé of a U.S. citizen to enter the country for 90 days to marry.
-It is filed by the United States-based intended spouse, who becomes the petitioner for the foreign fiancé now called the visa beneficiary.
+It is filed by the United States-based intended spouse, who becomes the petitioner for the foreign fiancé now called the beneficiary.
 If the couple does not marry within the 90-day time frame or the engagement is broken, the intended foreign spouse must leave the country.
-To begin the K-1 visa process, the foreign fiancé must meet several requirements.
+To begin the K-1 visa process, the petitioner and beneficiary must meet several requirements.

 K-1 Visa Requirements